cj1128/mastering-postgres-review/README.md

 > The SQL writing process is mainly about discovery.
 In SQL you need to explain your problem, unlike in most programming languages where you need to focus on a solution you think is going to solve your problem.
 That’s quite different and requires looking at your problem in another way and understanding it well enough to be able to express it in details in a single sentence. -- page 86

+> In any case, using the offset clause is very bad for your query performances, so we advise against it. -- page 107

 ## 1. Preface

 ## 2. Introduction